OUR TEAM

 <b>Salima Dawa</b><br/> Project Officer

-Salima Dawa joined Lifeline in February 2022.
-She has over five years' experience working with NGOs as an agronomist which includes training farmers on agronomic practices, group formation, mobilization and sensitization, VSLA group methodology, and drip irrigation technology.
-Salima has a certificate in General Agriculture from Arapai Agricultural College Soroti.
+Salima joined Lifeline in February 2022, after having gained over five years' experience working with NGOs as an agronomist.
+She has experience includes training farmers on agronomic practices, group formation, mobilization and sensitization, and implementation of irrigation technologies.
+Salima has a certificate in General Agriculture from Arapai Agricultural College in Soroti.

 -